Computer History - 2012

-On August 15, 2012 employees of Saudi Aramco begin to notice their computers were acting strange.
+On August 15, 2012, employees of Saudi Aramco began to notice their computers were acting strangely.
 They later discovered that they are victims of the largest cyber attack to date.
 The attack resulted in the data of at least 35,000 computers being partially or totally wiped out.
 The company's network did not come back online until five months later.

 Facebook officially crosses the one billion active users mark on October 4, 2012.